-The Sony E-mount SELP1650 is the new kit lens which comes along with the new NEX cameras like the NEX-5R, NEX-6, and NEX-3N.
-It has a filter size of 40.5 mm, and it implements the internal focusing mechanism which means the lens barrel remain unchanged such that using a filter on it is easy.
+The Sony SELP1650 is the new kit lens with the new NEX cameras like the NEX-5R, NEX-6, and NEX-3N.
+It has a filter size of 40.5 mm, and it allows us to us a filter on it easily.

-The SELP1650 covers a 24 mm – 75 mm of focal length in 35mm equivalent which is enough for the basic daily shooting.
-The maximum aperture are F3.5 and F5.6 and the minimum focus distance are from 25 cm to 30 cm on the wide angle and telephoto side respectively.
-It comes with the power zoom feature which provides extremely smooth zooming during the video recording; a focus/zoom ring is found in the front of the lens, it is smooth to turn and there is no end point to stop turning the focus/zoom ring; it also has a built-in OSS which is a great and powerful for low light shooting or video recording.
+The Sony SELP1650 covers a 24mm – 75mm focal length in 35mm equivalent which is enough for the basic daily shooting.
+The maximum apertures are F3.5 and F5.6, and the minimum focus distances are at 25 cm and 30 cm on the wide-angle and telephoto side, respectively.
+It comes with the power zoom feature, which provides highly smooth zooming during the video recording.
+A focus/zoom ring is found at the front of the lens, it is smooth to turn, and there is no endpoint to stop turning the focus/zoom ring; it also has a built-in OSS, which is great and powerful for low light shooting or video recording.

-This lens is retractable like a point and shoot camera.
-When the camera is power on, this lens will need a few seconds to extend itself before ready to use.
-When it is not in used, it collapsed itself and the height is only around 3 cm!
-It’s so compact and looked like a pancake lens.
-It makes the NEX camera become more compact and portable without having a cheap feel.
-However, this lens had been criticized even before it is officially available on the market due to its fish-eye-effect like barrel distortion on the wide angle side.
+This lens is retractable like a point-and-shoot camera.
+When the camera is powered on, this lens will need a few seconds to extend itself before being ready to use.
+It collapses itself when it is not in use, and the height is only around 3 cm!
+It’s so compact and looks like a pancake lens.
+It makes the NEX camera more compact and portable without having a cheap feel.
+However, the lens is criticized for its fish-eye-effect-like barrel distortion on the wide-angle side before being officially available on the market.
 So how is its optical performance?
-Does it worth your money to buy it for the compactness?
+Is it worth your money to buy it for the compactness?
 Let’s look at the following review.

 - 35 mm equivalent focal-length (on APS-C): 24 ~ 75 mm

 - Lens groups / elements: 8 / 9

 - Angle of view (on APS-C): 83′ ~ 32′